exercism/python/concepts/unpacking-and-multiple-assignment/about.md

 1
 ```

-Multiple assignment is not limited to 1 type of data type but can be used with any type of data type.
+Multiple assignment is not limited to one data type but can instead be used with any data type.
 For example:

 ```python